newsworthy39/php-mysqladmin-rest/README.md

 ### JWT

-To use the JWT run the build-script inside the `devops`-folder.
-Next, add the keys to the .env-file, as
+To use the JWT run the `genkeys.sh`-script inside the `devops`-folder.
+The script will add the keys to the .env-file:

     JWT_PUB_KEY=/var/www/html/mykey.pub (example)
     JWT_PRIV_KEY=/var/www/html/mykey.pem (example)
     JWT_ISSUER="Plant Monster GMBH" (example)

-# Build and installation

-scripts, to helpout installating and running, can be found inside `devops`-folder:

-    build.sh - builds components required to run

 # Continouous integration